SaaW008/SaaW008/README.md

 - 👋 Hi, I’m @SaaW008
 - 👀 I’m Full-stack developer passionate about creating innovative and scalable web applications.
-- 🌱 I’m currently learning at ALX Schools
+- 🌱 I’m currently learning
 - 💞️ I’m Open source enthusiast and technology advocate.
-- 📫 You can reach me on
+- 📫 You can reach me on S.N

 <!---
 SaaW008/SaaW008 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.